status totals are wrong when searching

 - % Done changed from 0 to 90

 can't guarantee that all display_styles are displayed correctly, so please TEST!!!

-#9 Updated by ricardo almost 2 years ago
+#9 Updated by ricardo about 2 years ago

 - File statustotal_all_hostgroups.png added

 Hope people understand the way it works now.